beezy11/WWTP_Biorefinery_Bib/README.md

 This repository is for the paper "Research Trends in Wastewater Treatment Biorefinery Processes: A Bibliometric Analysis"

-The paper utilizes PyBibX, and information for install and utilization can be found below:
+The paper applies PyBibX, and information for install/use can be found below:

 1. Install PyBibX
 ```bash
 pip install pyBibX
 ```
 2. Try it in **Colab**:

 - Example 01: Scopus                ([ Colab Demo ](https://colab.research.google.com/drive/1yHiMMZIKa-RrarXbPB9ca0gLN9YvvtPU?usp=sharing))